kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson2_Querying_with_Inner_Joins.md

         COUNT(es.SkillID) AS TotalSkills,
         COUNT(CASE WHEN es.ProficiencyLevel = 'Expert' THEN 1 END) AS ExpertSkills,
         AVG(es.YearsExperience) AS AvgSkillExperience
-    FROM EmployeeSkills es
+    FROM Employees ekills es
     GROUP BY es.EmployeeID
 )
 SELECT
     e.FirstName + ' ' + e.LastName AS [Employee Name],
-    e.Title AS [Position],
+    e.JobTitle AS [Position],
     d.DepartmentName AS [Department],
     FORMAT(e.BaseSalary, 'C0') AS [BaseSalary],
     DATEDIFF(YEAR, e.HireDate, GETDATE()) AS [Years of Service],